Search

 Appealing Against an HSE Enforcement Notice

-You have a right to appeal against an enforcement notice if you believe that it has been issued unfairly.
+You have a right to appeal against an enforcement notice under section 24 HSWA to the employment tribunal.
 Under the appeals process an employment tribunal can cancel the notice or vary the terms of the notice.
 Since the decision of the Supreme Court in HM Inspector of Health and Safety v Chevron North Sea Limited [2018] UKSC7 there is now greater scope for appealing enforcement notices.

 For Improvement Notices, the notice is suspended whilst the appeal process is conducted.
 For prohibition notices these will stay in place whilst the appeal is ongoing unless an application is made to the employment tribunal for a direction suspending the operation of the notice until the appeal is heard.